 This digital model serves as a government-owned reference architecture.
 “The government has a vision of owning its tech stack so it can own its innovation,” says Chief Engineer Leonard Brownlow, who advances the firm’s MBSE work for space projects.
 “We’re helping bring it to life with a holistic approach that puts DOD in control.”

-This unified architecture also allows for easy interoperability with multiple systems that need to interface with it, a foundational capability for JADC2.
+This unified architecture also allows for easy interoperability with multiple systems that need to interface with it, a foundational capability to further complex capabilities like space domain awareness.
 It also allows us to adapt our approach for each engagement.
 This allows us to balance the efficiency and security of a holistic methodology with flexibility for varied program priorities, as well as organizations’ technical maturity relative to the program lifecycle.

 “What’s more, we can re-use reference models in future versions,” Leonard adds.
 “We can give the client a head start on future projects since we’re building on existing functionality and requirements, which can be easily upgraded to support new acquisitions.”
 Leveraging previous work also lowers costs and security risks.